Hokkaido Shrine [北海道神宮]

 The main shrine

-Hokkaido Shrine ("Hokkaido jinguu" in Japanese) is a Shinto shrine located about 5 km west of central Sapporo, and there is Maruyama Park to the south.
+Hokkaido Shrine ("Hokkaido jingû" in Japanese) is a Shinto shrine located about 5 km west of central Sapporo.

-In 1869, Meiji Emperor issued the imperial rescript to build a new
+In 1869, Emperor Meiji issued the imperial rescript to build a new shrine in Hokkaido.

 Because, Russia was advancing to the northeast of Hokkaido through Sakhalin and Kurile Islands.

-This shrine was the guradian to defend against Russia.
+This shrine was the guardian to defend against Russia.

 Now it is the main shrine in Hokkaido, and many worshippers visit here.

-Get off at "Maruyama-koen" station on Tozai Line.
+Get off at Maruyama-koen station of subway Tozai Line.